 Modern lives can be so hectic and we think you deserve to truly unwind on holiday and slow down to the Dorset pace of life.
 Get to know our culture, the locals and your surroundings by spending more time in one place.

 Take your time and dine in at cafes, restaurants and pubs instead of getting a ‘grab and go’ lunch.
 You’ll save on single-use packaging and have more time to savour the flavours.

 We encourage you to take a digital detox – so switch off your phone, unplug your headphones and connect with the natural world instead of the virtual one.

 Be fuel efficient

-If you live in England, arriving by train or coach is perfectly possible with connections via London, Bristol, Southampton etc. If driving is your only option, make sure your car is operating at maximum efficiency by checking the tyre pressure, not overloading the boot or roof rack with unnecessary items and if you’re hiring a car, choose the smallest size possible and preferably an electric one.
+If you live in mainland Britain, arriving by train or coach is perfectly possible with connections via London, Bristol, Southampton etc. If driving is your only option, make sure your car is operating at maximum efficiency by checking the tyre pressure, not overloading the boot or roof rack with unnecessary items and if you’re hiring a car, choose the smallest size possible and preferably an electric one.

 You might even consider off-setting the carbon from your travels to and around Dorset (or for your whole holiday).

 Find out more about travelling to and around Dorset.